-At the time of your financial screening, the OPD interviewer will give you the name of the public defense agency you have been assigned to.
-We will also give the agency your case.
-They will assign an individual attorney to represent you.
-Four business days after your assignment you can call the agency to find out the name of your attorney.
-A list of the agencies and their phone numbers can be found on the Public Defender Agencies
+At the time of your financial screening, the DPD interviewer will give you the name of the public defense division you have been assigned to.
+We will also give the division your case.
+That division will assign an individual attorney to represent you.
+Four business days after your assignment you can call the division to find out the name of your attorney.
+A list of the divisions and their phone numbers can be found on the DPD Divisions

 Can I use the same public defender if I get scheduled for a review hearing on a previous charge?